 The field of Addiction changes frequently as new information becomes available.
 This course presents a broad-based overview of addictions and up-to-date information in the field of addiction.
 It is recommended for physicians, PA-Cs, nurse practitioners, and other professionals who wish to stay updated on the most recent trends in the addiction field.
 It is equally relevant to junior faculty and clinicians as well as experienced practitioners and is intended to help psychiatrists prepare for ABPN certification and recertification examinations in Addiction Psychiatry.

 At the conclusion of this activity, participants should be able to:

-- Describe new advances in the pharmacotherapy and psychotherapy of addictive disorders.
+- Describe new advances in the pharmacotherapy and psychotherapy of substance use disorders.

 - Discuss the epidemiology of substance use disorders and their co-occurrence with other psychiatric disorders and review current recommended approaches for concurrent treatment of substance use disorders and other mental health disorders.

-- Describe the role of genetics in the risk for developing alcohol and other drug use disorders.
+- Describe the role of genetics in the risk for developing alcohol and other substance use disorders.

-- Identify the major neurobiological pathways involved in addictive disorders.
+- Identify the major neurobiological pathways involved in substance disorders.

-- Identify the molecular mechanisms that are altered following drug and alcohol use.
+- Identify the molecular mechanisms that are altered following substance use.

 - Review the literature on screening and brief intervention effectiveness and teach this technique so it is applied.

 - Review current treatment guidelines and how to utilize them in clinical practice.

 - Describe special considerations for substance use diagnosis and treatment for women, underrepresented racial and ethnic minorities, youth, older adults, hospitalized patients, and patients with comorbid health conditions.

 Inequities in Addiction Treatment for Racial and Ethnic Minority Populations

 Medical Comorbidities in Patients with Substance Use Disorders